 Carmel is also known for some idiosyncratic laws and regulations, including an infamous prohibition on wearing high-heeled shoes without a permit.
 Though the police don’t enforce the ban on heels, it remains on the books to protect the city from lawsuits when their irregular sidewalks cause tripping accidents.
 Carmel also doesn’t assign street addresses to the homes there, instead requiring residents to visit a central post office to pick up their daily mail.

 Carmel-by-the-Sea is a terrific place to stop at the end of a trip down 17-Mile Drive, fitting in perfectly with the other stops along the way.
-If you’d like to see the area for yourself, we recommend our Scenic 17-Mile Self-Guided Driving Tour, available through the Action Tour Guide app on both iOS and Android devices.
+If you’d like to see the area for yourself, we recommend our Scenic 17-Mile Self-Guided Driving Tour.